Lexus ES: 2012–2015

 The sixth generation ES was revealed on 4 April 2012 at the New York International Auto Show.
 For its sixth generation, the model was introduced in ES 350 and hybrid ES 300h versions.
 The ES 350 came with a six-speed automatic transmission, while the hybrid ES 300h models came with an eCVT.
 Despite the fact that the redesigned ES and the XV50 series Camry still share the same platform, the two vehicles are somewhat less mechanically related, as the ES is now more closely related to the XX40 series Avalon which also uses a 111 in wheelbase.
 The interior added the Lexus Remote Touch interface, and an optional 835 watt Mark Levinson sound system.
 Several safety features were introduced for the 2013 model year such as Blind Spot Monitor with Rear Cross Traffic Alert (RCTA), Lane Departure Alert (LDA), and Pre-Collision System (PCS) but only in the highest package, the Technology package.
-All models had a backup camera and 10 airbags.
+All models had 10 airbags, and a backup camera was included with either the optional Display Audio package or HDD Navigation System.

 The ES 250 made its world debut at the April 2012 Beijing International Automotive Exhibition.
 This car is equipped with a 2.5-liter inline-four engine and a six-speed automatic transmission.
 ES 250, ES 300h, and ES 350 models are being offered in China.
 Production started on 6 July 2012 at Toyota Motor Kyushu's Miyata plant.

 This generation is export-only, not sold in Japan where it is manufactured, but has been offered in right-hand drive since late 2013, being sold in Australia, Brunei, South Africa, New Zealand, Singapore, Hong Kong, Malaysia, and Indonesia.